hnz1102/mini-current-meter/README.md

 **Transfer measurement data via WiFi** - This logger can transfer data to a Linux PC via WiFi network and you can view the dashboard graph in InfluxDB.

+**Calibration Function** - Built-in calibration functionality with persistent storage.
+Long press the center button for 2+ seconds to perform automatic calibration that corrects voltage and current measurement offsets.
+Calibration results are automatically saved to non-volatile storage and restored on power-up.

 **Change Channel** - This logger allows you to change the measurement channel by pushing the center button with a pin.
 Once you push the center button, the channel will change to the next channel.
 The channel cycles through 1, 2, 3, 4, and back to 1.

 **Battery Powered** - Uses LiPo battery.
 It can run for 12 hours on a single charge.
 The battery is charged via USB Type-C port.